How to Fix Hard food disposer noise on GE Profile PDT755SYRFS

 Hard food disposer noise

-This step-by-step repair guide walks you through fixing hard food disposer noise on your GE Profile PDT755SYRFS.
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step guide, I’ll walk you through fixing that annoying hard food disposer noise on your GE Profile PDT755SYRFS.
+With the right tools and parts, most homeowners can complete this repair in about 1–2 hours, saving you the cost of a service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.

-If your GE Profile PDT755SYRFS is experiencing a hard food disposer noise, you may notice one or more of the following symptoms during operation.
+If your GE Profile PDT755SYRFS is making hard food disposer noise, you might notice a few symptoms during operation:

-- Rattling or banging noise coming from the bottom of the dishwasher
+• Rattling or banging noise from the bottom of the dishwasher

-- Dishes come out dirty despite the cycle completing normally
+• Dishes coming out dirty even though the cycle completed normally

-These symptoms are typically caused by worn or damaged hard food disposer components, debris lodged in the chopper blade assembly, or a failing disposer motor due to normal wear over time.
+These symptoms are usually due to worn or damaged hard food disposer parts, debris trapped in the chopper blade assembly, or a failing disposer motor from regular wear and tear.

 Tools & Parts Needed